avalon60/OraTAPI/README.md

 [file_controls]
 # The root location where the generated files are to be written.
 A simple directory name is assumed to be located
-# below the OraTAPI root folder.
+# below ~/OraTAPI.
 Full path-names are permissible.
 default_staging_dir = staging

+# Unit Tests package staging area.
+Relative paths are also resolved below ~/OraTAPI.
+default_ut_staging_dir = ut_staging
 # The file extension properties are appended to the respective files.
 body_file_ext = .sql
 spec_file_ext = .sql

 # spec_dir/body_dir: these define the locations where the package specification and package body files are to be
 # written.
-Simple names (no slashes) are assumed to below the install home directory of OraTAPI.
+Simple names (no slashes) are assumed to be below the staging directory.
 spec_dir = package_spec
 body_dir = package_body
 # Set the trigger_dir property to have any triggers generated from the trigger templates.